fiksn/dlc-intro/dlc.md

 R is the published value, O is Olivias public key

-this s values are also called "encryptors"
+this values (points on the eliptic curve) are called **encryptors**

 ### Channel

-For Alice and Bob it is very similar to lightning channel: they create a 2-of-2 multisig.
+For Alice and Bob it is very similar to opening a lightning channel: they create a 2-of-2 multisig.

 #### Bailout